LukeMurphey/textcritical_spa/README.md

 # How do I run this?

+Run `yarn install` to get the frontend ready to be executed.

 You can run the front-end code using `yarn start`.
-However, this will not run the backend endpoints necessary for the app to run.To get a running version of the app, you will need to do one of the following:
+However, this will not run the backend endpoints necessary for the app to run.
+To get a running version of the app, you will need to do one of the following:

 ## Run TextCritical's Server locally